 5. If your melody sounds like something Prince would dig, it’s a keeper (full stop)

 Not much to explain here.
 Robyn, like the best of us, is obsessed with Prince’s songwriting.
 And to her, if she stumbles across a “Prince-esque” melody, something he would’ve approved of, it’s a seal of approval that she’s headed in the right direction with a new song.
 I would say there aren’t too many universal rules of songwriting, but this is probably one of them.

 6. Collaboration is great, but when inspiration strikes you have to be prepared

 Although she eventually brought her team of collaborators and producers in to finish the record, this was a watershed moment for her that could’ve only come about because she invested the time and energy to learn how to home record and produce music, and use the gear necessary to making it all sound good.

 Obviously, here at Soundfly, this is big part of everything we do — we’re all about empowering the independent musician to create high-quality work on their own schedule, in their own space, and on whatever their budget is.
-So, all of our Mainstage online courses come with six weeks of 1-on-1 professional mentorship, guidance, and feedback on your work, which is like having a personal trainer, but for music.
+So, check out our custom mentorship program here to learn about getting 1-on-1 professional coaching, guidance, and feedback on your music.